eernstg/dep-configured-imports/DEP-configured-imports.md

 A `dotNames` is converted to a string by creating a string from the characters of all `identifier` parts of the `dotNames`, separated by `.` characters.
 That is, as the source characters but with any whitespace removed.

+### Static Semantics

+When statically analyzing a library that has configured imports, the exported namespace of the library consists exclusively of the set of identifiers in the `functionTypePrefix` of the given `show` clauses.
+For each such identifier, the static type is the type that would be denoted by the same `typeAliasBody` occurring in a `typedef`.

+For each such identifier, it is a compile-time error if a configurably imported library does not export a top-level function with that name.
+It is a static warning if a configurably imported library exports a top-level function with that name whose type is not a subtype of the static type from the import directive.

+This means that all configurably imported libraries from the same configurable import directive will have exactly the same static shape, and analysis will not need to inspect any of the configurably imported libraries in order to perform static analysis of the importing library.
+This makes static analysis independent of configuration.

 ## Platform libraries

 The platform and the availability of platform libraries, are signalled by the runtime or compiler by a pre-set environment definitions.